What Is a Beverly Jog on a home?

-The feature is best described as an addition attached to the original home that has a sloped, shed roof and a cliff-like face.
-The addition juts out from the home, hence the term “jog.”
+The feature is best described as an addition attached to the original home, and typically has a sloped, shed roof with a cliff-like face.
+The addition juts out from the main house, hence the application of the name “jog.”

-Check out these pictures of a few famous homes in Massachusetts with “Beverly Jogs” attached.
+The pictures located above are from some famous homes located in Massachusetts with “Beverly Jogs” attached.

 At First Choice Home Inspection, our established process of inspecting a home helps to protect your investment!